Greenwolf/social_mapper/README.md

 ## Acknowledgments

-* Thanks to ageitgey for his great [python facial regcognition library](https://github.com/ageitgey/face_recognition) which was of great help when creating this project.
+* Thanks to MDSEC for their great LinkedInt tool which inspired me to add the search by LinkedIn company name input method.

 ![Social Mapper Logo](docs/logo.png?raw=true "Social Mapper Logo")